 Example: A company needing specific expertise in AI might hire a specialized AI developer on a temporary basis to expedite a project phase.

-Example: Your company has an idea about developing a mobile application for in-house operation but hasn’t figured out how to and what functions should it have.
-In this scenario, project-based outsourcing model would be the best choice when the outsourcing team will not only take care of the whole development process from start to finish but also participate in brainstorming and contributing ideas to build the best possible application.
+Example: Your company has an idea about developing a mobile application for in-house operation but hasn't figured out how to and what functions it should have.
+In this scenario, the project-based outsourcing model would be the best choice when the outsourcing team will not only take care of the whole development process from start to finish but also participate in brainstorming and contributing ideas to build the best possible application.

 Companies often seek outsourcing partners to develop custom software development outsourcing solutions tailored to their specific needs.